code-ea/Password-Generator/README.md

 - **Password Management**: Password Managers often integrate password generation features to create secure credentials for storing in the manager.

-- **Security Professionals**: IT and cybersecurity professionals can use the tool to generate complex passwords for their clients or organization.
+- **Security Professionals**: IT and cybersecurity professionals can use the tool to generate complex passwords for their clients or organizations.

 >**Security Note:**